Components which consume

 Since the purposes parameter to

-CreateProtector is a string array, the above could have been instead specified as
+CreateProtector is a string array, the above could've been instead specified as

 [ "Contoso.Security.BearerToken", "v1" ].
 This allows establishing a hierarchy of purposes and opens up the possibility of multi-tenancy scenarios with the data protection system.

-Components should not allow untrusted user input to be the sole source of input for the purposes chain.
+Components shouldn't allow untrusted user input to be the sole source of input for the purposes chain.

 For example, consider a component Contoso.Messaging.SecureMessage which is responsible for storing secure messages.
 If the secure messaging component were to call